krismakesstuff/shift/README.md

 # todo:
-- update recording wavesurfer as it's recording
 - when playing dropped file, make sure to account for mono and stereo.
+Also fix recordingChuncks.
+I believe it needs to be cleared everytime record is pressed.
 - reset prest values now that min and maxes have changed
 - custom slider colors
 - midi input?